Your Natural DISC vs Your Adaptive DISC

 disc assessment natural behaviors

 The colored bar indicates our natural behavior, or how we act when we don’t think about the way we are acting.
+This is represented by the ‘natural graph’.
 The gray bar designates our adaptive style preferences, or how we act when we perceive the need to change our behavior due to outside influences.
+This is represented by the ‘adapted graph’.

 Out of all the personality assessments, the DISC profile stands out for its ability to differentiate between a person’s Natural and Adaptive behaviors.
 These differences are pivotal for individuals and organizations aiming to harness these insights for personal growth and team dynamics.